 Prize: The award consists of a gold medal, a bronze replica, a certificate, and honorarium.

-Basis for Judging: In the evaluation process, the following criteria are considered: outstanding leadership, planning or administration of affairs related to the profession, major industry administrator, manager of a complex scientific mission.
-An additional consideration may be service to the IEEE beyond normal expectations.
+Basis for Judging: In the evaluation process, the following criteria are considered: outstanding leadership; planning or administration of affairs related to the profession; and quality of nomination.
+The candidate(s) should be a major industry administrator or manager of a complex scientific mission.
+An additional consideration may be service to IEEE beyond normal expectations.

 Nomination deadline: 1 July